OpenMendel/MendelImpute.jl/docs/src/man/performance.md

 !!! note

-    We recommend number of threads equal to the number of physical CPU cores on your machine. **Do not use hyper-threading!!** In other words, don't set the number of Julia threads to be more than number of physical CPU cores.
-Hyperthreading is valuable for I/O operations (in our experience), but not for linear algebra routines used throughout MendelImpute.
+    We recommend number of threads equal to the number of physical CPU cores on your machine. **Number of Julia threads should never exceed number of physical CPU cores!!** Hyperthreading is valuable for I/O operations (in our experience), but not for linear algebra routines used throughout MendelImpute.

 ## Gotcha 2: `max_d` too high (or too low)